1. Introduction to

 Red Hat subscription and registration

-is necessary to access the official repositories.
+is mandatory to access the official repositories.
 The following commands are

 used for subscription and registration.
 For this purpose, terminal access is a